Page last updated: June 2022

 As part of any recruitment process Ultra collects and uses Personal Data relating to job applicants.
 This global Data Privacy notice applies to all prospective applicants and candidates during the recruitment and selection process for a role within Ultra.
 The application may be for a permanent, temporary or fixed term contract of employment as well as applications from candidates applying for an Apprenticeship or Graduate placement or to provide services via a Limited Company supplier agreement or through an Employment Agency or Umbrella Company.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Ultra’s modern slavery statement for the period commencing 1 January 2020 and ending 31 March 2021 in accordance with the UK Government single reporting deadline mandatory requirement.
+This statement is issued pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Ultra’s Modern Slavery Statement for the period commencing 1 April 2021 and ending 31 March 2022 in accordance with the UK Government single reporting deadline mandatory requirement.

-Ultra is committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery does not take place anywhere in our business or in any of our supply chains.
+Ultra is committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to support prevention of modern slavery occurring in our business or in any of our supply chains.

 Ultra is organised into five Strategic Business Units (SBU):

-- The Maritime SBU delivers mission systems and application engineering solutions operational on naval fleets across the US, UK, and allied navies worldwide.
-Developing advanced specialist systems to deliver warfighting edge in the modern maritime and underwater battlespace, solutions provide critical operational advantages to ‘five-eyes’ defence customers (UK, USA, Canada, Australia) across surface, sub-surface, and unmanned platforms.
+- Maritime delivers mission systems and application engineering solutions operated by naval fleets across the US, UK, and allied navies worldwide.
+Developing advanced specialist systems to deliver warfighting edge in the modern maritime and underwater battlespace, solutions provide critical operational advantages to ‘five-eyes’ defence customers (UK, USA, Canada, Australia, New Zealand) across surface, sub-surface, and unmanned platforms.
 The Maritime SBU comprises four Operational Business Units (OBU): Sonar Systems; Sonobuoy Systems; Naval Systems; and Sensors and Signature Management and Power.

 - Forensic Technology is a world-leader in ballistic identification and forensic analysis solutions that help law enforcement agencies around the world to prevent and solve crime.